A 4-year-old Gaza boy lost his arm – and his family. Half a world away, he’s getting a second chance

 "Our view was, anywhere is better for him than being in Gaza,” said Adib Chouiki, vice president of Rahma Worldwide, a U.S.-based charity, who heard about Omar from the group’s humanitarian team in Gaza.

 Israel and Egypt have tightly restricted the movement of people out of Gaza, allowing just a few hundred to exit each day, mostly those with foreign citizenship.
 Some Palestinians have been able to get out by using private brokers.
-The World Health Organization says 2,293 patients – 1,498 wounded and 795 ill – have left Gaza for medical treatment alongside 1,625 companions.
-Yet roughly 8,000 patients remain on a waiting list to go abroad, according to the U.N. refugee agency.
+The World Health Organization says 2,293 patients — 1,498 wounded and 795 who were ill — have left Gaza for medical treatment, with 1,625 companions.
+Roughly 8,000 more are on a waiting list, the U.N. refugee agency says.

 Chouiki began reaching out to contacts in the Palestinian, Israeli and Egyptian governments.
 He got new passports issued for Omar and Abu Kuwaik, and Israeli security clearance for the aunt to accompany her nephew from Gaza to Egypt.